-Duty is a type of tax typically determined by the HS code for the imported item. iGlobal Stores will dynamically assign your items an HS code in the iGlobal Stores Checkout or iGlobal Stores API.
+Duty is a type of tax typically determined by the HS code for the imported item.
+Zonos will dynamically assign your items an HS code in the Zonos Checkout or Zonos API.
 In many cases, eCommerce orders will incur taxes but not duty.
 One example would be imports under the de minimis duty to the EU but not under the de minimis VAT.
 Another example would be an item that gets preferential treatment on duty because the item is manufactured in a country where a free trade agreement (e.g., NAFTA) is in place with the destination country.

 Many carriers’ customs brokers will pay the duty and tax in advance to local customs and will charge a fee for fronting the cash.
 Shippers will use different terms for basically the same service, and in most cases, they will charge a minimum amount (in the destination currency) as well as a percentage of the amount of money they fronted.
 These fees can be very frustrating to shoppers because they are not well disclosed by the carriers or online retailers.